Best Black Friday Fitness Equipment Deals See Deals

 When shin splints start to surface, prioritizing rest and recovery is crucial for successful healing.
 However, it doesn’t necessarily mean a complete halt to your workouts.
 For endurance enthusiasts accustomed to extensive runs, consider diversifying your training routine.
 Engage in low-impact activities like ski ergs, rowers, or stationary bikes to maintain an elevated heart rate, preserve your fitness progress, and provide rest for your legs.

-RELATED: Best Exercise Bikes
+RELATED: Our Favorite Expert-Reviewed Exercise Bikes

 Opting for lower-impact cardio exercises and dedicating time to cross-training allows you to continue training while addressing weaknesses.
 Train smart—without making things harder, and don’t overlook the importance of physical therapy or consulting a healthcare professional.